 The follow-up to the Declaration on Fundamental Principles and Rights at Work, adopted by the International Labour Conference at its 86th Session (1998), calls on the Director-General to issue a report each year providing a dynamic global picture relating to one of the four categories of fundamental principles and rights.
-This year the Global Report will focus on the elimination of forced and compulsory labour, both in member States that have, as well as those that have not yet, ratified the relevant fundamental ILO Conventions, that is, the Forced Labour Convention, 1930 (No. 29), and the Abolition of Forced Labour Convention, 1957 (No. 105).
+This year the Global Report will focus on the elimination of discrimination in respect of employment and occupation, both in member States that have, as well as those that have not yet, ratified the relevant fundamental ILO Conventions, that is, the Equal Remuneration Convention, 1951 (No. 100), and the Discrimination (Employment and Occupation) Convention, 1958 (No. 111).